paul-e-m/ReVue/Installation-and-setup-manual.md

 | Low-res Video GOP | `30` | Used by JudgeVideoReplay clients. |
 | Low-res Video Bitrate | `2500` to `4000` kbps | Higher values improve quality but use more network bandwidth. |

+Note that the High-res Video GOP should be set to `10` or lower when the video input source frame rate is 60 fps.
+This value should be set to `5` or lower when the input video souce is 30 fps.

 Use `2500` kbps when bandwidth is limited or many clients are connected.
-Use `4000` kbps when the event network is strong and better judge replay quality is desired.
+Use `4000` kbps or higher when the event network is strong and better judge replay quality is desired.

 Enable `Use Hardware Encoding` in most situations.
-Disable it only if hardware encoding causes a confirmed issue on the VRO computer.
+Disable it only if hardware encoding causes a confirmed video encoding issue.
+Disabling Hardware Encoding will significantly increase the CPU load on the VRO computer.
+CPU load should be monitored under real event demands following intial configuration.

 ## Firewall and Network Requirements